wiredviews/xperience-svg-media-dimensions/README.md

    dotnet add package XperienceCommunity.SvgMediaDimensions
    ```

-1. To have Xperience treat `.svg` files as media in a predictable way, add the following app setting to your `web.config`, which [changes the default image extensions](https://docs.xperience.io/configuring-xperience/configuring-the-environment-for-content-editors/configuring-media-libraries/configuring-supported-file-types-in-media-libraries) to include `.svg`.

-    ```xml
-    <add key="CMSImageExtensions" value="bmp;gif;ico;png;wmf;jpg;jpeg;tiff;tif;svg" />
-    ```

 1. Now any valid SVG that is uploaded to the Media Library, as an Attachment, or as a Meta file (ex: SKU image) will have its width/height values set.

     If there are any issues setting the dimensions for an SVG file, the Event Log will be updated with an error with the `EventCode` `SVG_DIMENSIONS_UPDATE_FAILURE`.

 1. (optional) The module can be disabled site-wide through the `SvgMediaDimensions_Enabled` CMS Setting.
 You will need to add
 a [custom settings to Xperience](https://docs.xperience.io/custom-development/creating-custom-modules/adding-custom-website-settings) to toggle the module off.
 The module defaults to enabled if no settings value is found.

+1. (optional) To have Xperience treat `.svg` files as media in a predictable way, add the following app setting to your `web.config`, which [changes the default image extensions](https://docs.xperience.io/configuring-xperience/configuring-the-environment-for-content-editors/configuring-media-libraries/configuring-supported-file-types-in-media-libraries) to include `.svg`.

+    ```xml
+    <add key="CMSImageExtensions" value="bmp;gif;ico;png;wmf;jpg;jpeg;tiff;tif;svg" />
+    ```

-1. (optional) As noted in the Xperience documentation, updating the application's image settings to include the `.svg` file type won't enable the display of SVG files to work everywhere in the CMS.
+    As noted in the Xperience documentation, updating the application's image settings to include the `.svg` file type won't enable the display of SVG files to work everywhere in the CMS.
 Specifically the media library file preview will show a broken image.

     To fix this, you can edit the file `CMS\CMSModules\MediaLibrary\Controls\MediaLibrary\MediaFileEdit.ascx.cs` and change the `SetupFile()` method to look something like this when handling the rendering of images: